pyodide/pyodide/docs/index.rst

 .. note::

-   Pyodide bundles support for the following packages: numpy, scipy, ...
+   Pyodide bundles support for the following packages: numpy, scipy, and many other libraries in the Python scientific stack.

-   If you would like to use additional packages, try the experimental feature, *Installing packages from PyPI* to `pip install` a package.
+   To use additional packages from PyPI, try the experimental feature, `Installing packages from PyPI <pypi.html>`_ and try to `pip install` the package.

-   To create a Pyodide package to support and share libraries new applications, try *Creating a Pyodide package*.
+   To create a Pyodide package to support and share libraries for new applications, try `Creating a Pyodide package <new_packages.html>`_.

 Using Pyodide
 =============